 Then, in the waning days of the Trump Administration, NHTSA issued an interim final rule in which it purported to delay the applicability of the inflation-adjusted penalties until model year 2022.
 The OAG joined a multistate coalition challenging the interim final rule in the Second Circuit.
-That litigation has been placed in abeyance while NHTSA considers whether to revoke the interim final rule.
+That litigation was placed in abeyance while NHTSA considers whether to revoke the interim final rule.
+NHTSA did in fact revoke the interim final rule, and the litigation was voluntarily dismissed in June 2022.